truonghh99/Kitchen-Assistant/README.md

     * Support converting current food to shopping list item
     * Be able to suggest recipes based on selected food item
 * Food scanner
-    * Be able to read food information via QR code
+    * Be able to read food information via barcode
 * New food detail
-    * Be able to read food information via QR code
+    * Be able to read food information via barcode
     * Allow user to update their current food (add, delete, edit)
 * Recipes
     * Be able to store recipe list of each user